 I recently read an article in Stylist magazine in which the author recounted her own journey through diagnosis and treatment of vulvodynia (a blanket term for ‘pain in the vulva’).
-A quick search reveals the Wikipedia definition of vulvodynia as ‘a chronic pain syndrome that affects the vulvar area and occurs without an identifiable cause.’
-The Stylist article goes on to outline the imbalances in research and knowledge around female sexual health as opposed to male sexual health issues.
+Wikipedia defines vulvodynia as ‘a chronic pain syndrome that affects the vulvar area and occurs without an identifiable cause.’
+The Stylist article goes on to demonstrate that research and knowledge around female sexual health, as opposed to male sexual health issues, is woefully imbalanced.
 I wondered how we, as women, can expect this disparity in the medical approach to women’s genital wellbeing to be addressed if we, as individuals, are not clued up on our own bodies.
 And by this I mean YOUR body – not just about female anatomy in general.

 Pain needs attention, not dismissal...

 So, first of all, ladies, we need to learn to listen to our bodies during sex.
 This may sound obvious but if your body tells you at ANY point during masturbation or partnered intercourse, that something is anything other than relaxing, stimulating or pleasurable you need to pause.
 You need to hold right there and know that it is not something you should just endure or tolerate.
 This is your body calling for attention: do not rush on, try and avoid it or ‘grin and bear it’.

 You can practice pausing with my self pleasure meditation recommendation HERE.
 Or try out the following steps when you next masturbate or self-pleasure.
 If you find a point of numbness, discomfort, sensitivity or pain…

 - gently come to stillness